abapGit/abapGit/docs/ref-packages.md

 ### Automatic Creation of Package

 Just enter the name of the SAP package in the "New Online" or "New Offline" dialogs.
 The package does not have to exist.
-Then select "Clone Online Repo" or "Create Offline Repo".
+Then select "Create Online Repo" or "Create Offline Repo".

+If the online repo does not include any SAP packages, then abapGit will prompt you for the package attributes when you select "Create Online Repo".

 ### Manually Creation of Package